pivotal/docs-tap/tap-gui/plugins/runtime-resource-visibility.md

 ### Ownership section

-Depending on the resource that you are currently viewing, this section presents all the resources specified in the `metadata.ownerReferences`.
+Depending on the resource that you are viewing, the ownership section presents all the resources specified in the `metadata.ownerReferences`.
+You can use this section to navigate between resources.

 > For additional information about owners and dependants please visit [the official documentation](https://kubernetes.io/docs/concepts/overview/working-with-objects/owners-dependents/)